Moody's announces completion of a periodic review for a group of Apparel issuers

 Other Considerations: Other considerations can include: financial controls and the quality of financial reporting; corporate legal structure; the quality and experience of management; assessments of corporate governance as well as environmental and social considerations; exposure to uncertain licensing regimes; and possible government interference in some countries.
 Regulatory, litigation, liquidity, technology, and reputational risk as well as changes to consumer and business spending patterns, competitor strategies and macroeconomic trends also affect ratings.

-The principal methodology used for the rated entities listed below was Manufacturing published in September 2021.
+The principal methodology used for the rated entities listed below was Distribution & Supply Chain Services Industry published in June 2018.
 Please see the Rating Methodologies page on https://ratings.moodys.com for a copy of this methodology.

 Key rating considerations on a forward-looking basis may include but are not limited to the following summarized below.